 Parque de Attracciones (October 5–November 3, 2019)

 Nightlife Madrid hosts epic Halloween parties in the city centre too.
-Those willing to celebrate Halloween in a special location can join a party in 5***** Hotel Casa Suecia, which takes over three floors—Rooftop, Bar & Restaurant and Secret Club).
-Halloween party at Moondance club is the place to celebrate with international crowds.
-The club is transformed into a haunted house, and organizers promise the night to be fun.
+Those willing to celebrate Halloween in a special location can join a party at 5***** Hotel Casa Suecia, which takes over three floors—Rooftop, Bar & Restaurant and Secret Club).
+Halloween party at the Moondance club is the place to celebrate with international crowds.
+The club is transformed into a haunted house and organizers promise the night to be fun.

 Hallowants, La Cubierta de Leganés (October 31, 2019)